leptr/panvasjs/README.md

 - `lineFromVector(vector)` - draws a line from a vector
 - `lineFromAngle(x, y, angle, length)` - draws a line from an angle in degrees at the given coordinates with the provided length
 - `rect(x, y, width, height)` - draws a rectangle starting at the given coordinates with the given dimensions; only two arguments can be passed, in which case x and y are set to the first number, and width and height are set to the second number
-- `rectMode(mode)` - sets the drawing mode for rectangles on canvas; takes a string for an input; valid values are "center" or "corner"
+- `rectMode(mode)` - sets the drawing mode for rectangles on canvas; takes a string for an input; valid values are CENTER or CORNER
 - `circle(x, y, radius)` - draws a circle at the given coordinates with the given radius
 - `ellipse(x, y, width, height, rotation)` - draws an ellipse at the given coordinates with the provided dimensions; rotation is an optional argument and it takes a number of degrees
 - `arc(x, y, radius, startAngle, endAngle)` - draws an arc at the given coordinates with the given parameters